dmbarbour/wikilon/docs/ABCRT.md

 ### Memory Management

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
-This couples nicely with a preference for linear structure and 'move' semantics, with deep copies favored over aliasing.
-Linearity allows me to implement many functions (or at least their common cases) without allocation.
+This couples nicely with a preference for linear structure and 'move' semantics, deep copies favored over aliasing.
+Linearity allows me to implement many functions (or their common cases) without allocation.

-I can track a root-set or favor an implicit value per context.
-Either would allow for conventional or compacting GC if I wish for it.
-OTOH, I won't much benefit from conventional GC without introducing a bunch of synchronization work at every API call, or adding explicit enter/exit synch calls to the API - something I'd prefer to avoid.
-Explicit compaction remains feasible essentially by moving a computation to a fresh context.
+The main difficulty with a bump-pointer nursery is that ABC ops `l` and `r` and so on can easily create a reference from an old-space to the new-space, which complicates tracking of value references as being in distinct spaces.

+I can use conventional free-list mechanisms.
+With this, fragmentation is a problem, especially in a multi-threaded scenario.
+Use of `wikrt_move()` is a fragmentation hazard because it results in data being free'd in a separate thread from the one where it was allocated.
+If that memory is then reused, local fragmentation worsens.

+One option is to attempt to *defragment* memory, i.e. after we detect our value structure seems badly fragmented, we can rewrite it into a contiguous block of memory.
+This has a similar cost as a normal GC, touching the 'living' data within a context, albeit with a different goal - to reduce gaps and improve localtiy rather than recover memory.

+For the moment, I'll accept high fragmentation so I can move forward with implementation.

-Latent destruction of larger values is a related, viable option, one that could greatly improve destroy/cleanup performance for large contexts, albeit is perhaps limited to destruction that doesn't concern itself with substructural properties (like relevance).
+Latent destruction of large values is a related, viable feature that could improve cx_destroy performance for large contexts.
+OTOH, it limits how well we can track substructural properties.
+So I'll probably leave this feature out for now.

-*Idea:* Allocate bump-pointer, then use a single free-list.
-When a bump-pointer allocation fails, free the remainder of it.
-When our free list is large enough, coalesce it into large free-chunks and consider copying the context value to eliminate fragmentation.
-(Internal fragmentation, then, is much less of an issue because I can defrag.)
+#### Allocator Thoughts

+If I'm going to defragment occasionally, I could simplify the allocation model favor bump-pointer allocation.
+When I have too much free space, I can coalescefree larger page-aligned fragments back to the commons.
+If we still have too many fragments, we may decide then to defragment.

+We'll coalesce, free the largest page-aligned fragments back to the commons, then

+it might be worthwhile to simplify the allocator to favor bump-pointer allocation instead of a more sophisticated free-list.

+OTOH, this would mean we lose local reallocations, unless I use some sort of recycling mechanism (coalesce then recycle?).
+To minimize fragmentation during normal processing, it seems useful to reuse the free-list for allocations instead of just bump-pointer allocations.
+We could maybe benefit from using some form of size-segregated free-list both for the free-space and for the target space.

+ We allocate by bumping a pointer, then we free to a separate list.
+When the free list has too much space, we coalesce and push larger page-aligned fragments back up to the parent.
+If we have too many small fragments (i.e. coalesce doesn't work well enough to push us back below a certain threshold of free space) we can try to defrag the context.
+This would give many benefits related to compacting garbage collectors.

+OTOH, if I'm going to perform compacting GC, do I even need to track a free-list?
+Well, it probably helps with keeping each collector thread-local.
+And if I do track a size-segregated free-list, I can probably benefit from local reallocation as a way to stave off defragmentation for a while.

+* move large fragments (greater than page size) back

+ since I'll end up dumping a lot of small holes that I cannot recover.

+Reusing space and small gaps is a nice idea, but it's a bad idea to lose access to those.
+A viable option might be to defrag at some stable point in the implementation, e.g. just after a `wikrt_drop()` or `wikrt_step_eval()` that has free'd up enough space.
+To defrag, we can: hide current free space, copy the value, drop the old value, dump all free space to commons.
+This gives us a fresh, compact copy of the context's value, and a fresh space for further allocations.
+It also ensures that free-space dumped to commons has no lingering objects that would resist future allocations in that space.
+The cost, of course, is that we must 'touch' the entire living memory, not just the unstable fragments.

 ## Representations

+*Note:* I've been wavering a lot on 32-bit vs. 64-bit words.
+With 64-bit, I can grow computations to an almost unlimited extent, which could be useful if I ever want to deal with large objects (movies, holography, massive graphs, etc.).
+But that also requires more space per allocation.
+An interesting alternative might be to combine the two mechanisms: a 32-bit local space per context plus a 64-bit shared space.
+OTOH, 'stowage' essentially does this already.
+For now, I'll stick to 32-bit words within a context's primary space.

 Memory will be aligned for allocation of two words.
 With 32-bit words, this gives us 3 tag bits in each pointer.
 Small numbers and a few small constants are also represented.